trexfeathers/trexfeathers.github.io/content/orienteering/postbox_o.md

 - **You must finish at the same control as you started at.**
 - Look out for locations that have multiple postboxes.
 They are separate on the map, if you look closely, and each one is worth `20` points.
-- These are the sites that will score, even if postboxes are added/removed in future.
-Hopefully a rare occurrence!
+- You are viewing the latest data from OpenStreetMap.
+The MapRun course was created on 27/11/2022.
+Some postboxes may have been added/removed since, but this is hopefully a rare occurrence.

 #### Create your map